 TGax Editor: Delete clause 17 from D4.1.

-17.3.9.10 Pre-correction accuracy requirements

-A non-AP STA that transmits a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter TRIGGER_RESPONDING set to true compensates for carrier frequency offset (CFO) error and symbol clock error with respect to the corresponding triggering PPDU.
-After compensation, the absolute value of residual CFO error with respect to the triggering PPDU shall not exceed 2 kHz when measured at the 10% point of the complementary cumulative distribution function (CCDF) of CFO errors in AWGN at a received power of 60 dBm in the primary 20 MHz.
-The residual CFO error measurement shall be made on the non-HT or non-HT duplicate PPDU following the L-STF field.
-The symbol clock error shall be compensated by the same ppm amount as CFO error.

-NOTE—The MU-RTS Trigger frame is the only Trigger frame that solicits transmission of a non-HT or non-HT duplicate PPDU and not an HE TB PPDU.
-The non-HT or non-HT duplicate PPDU transmitted as a response to an MU-RTS Trigger frame carries a CTS frame.

-A non-AP HE STA that transmits a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter TRIGGER_RESPONDING set to true and that is a response to a PPDU containing an MU-RTS Trigger frame received from an AP shall ensure that the arrival time of the non-HT or non-HT duplicate PPDU at the AP that transmitted the triggering PPDU is within ±0.4 µs of TXTIME + aSIFSTime + RTD of the transmission start time of the triggering PPDU, where TXTIME is that of the triggering PPDU and RTD is the round trip delay between the AP and the non-AP HE STA.

-NOTE 1—TXTIME includes the SignalExtension, thus TXTIME + aSIFSTime is equivalent to 16 µs after the end of transmission of the triggering PPDU.
-The STA is not expected to measure or compensate for the RTD when transmitting the non-HT or non-HT duplicate PPDU.

-NOTE 2—The timing requirement for transmitting a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter TRIGGER_RESPONDING set to true is the same as the timing requirement for transmitting an HE TB PPDU (see 27.3.14.3 (Pre-correction accuracy requirements)).

 TGax Editor: Update 27.3.14 at D4.1 P607L32 as shown below.

-27.3.14 Transmit requirements for an HE TB PPDU
+27.3.14 Transmit requirements for PPDUs responding to triggering frames

 27.3.14.1 Introduction

-An AP may solicit simultaneous HE TB PPDU transmissions from multiple non-AP STAs using a Trigger frame.
-Since there are multiple transmitters, transmission time, frequency, sampling symbol clock, and power pre-correction by the non-AP STAs is necessary to mitigate synchronization and interference issues at the AP.
+An AP may solicit simultaneous HE TB PPDU transmissions, or simultaneous non-HT or non-HT duplicate PPDU transmissions from multiple non-AP STAs using a triggering frame.
+Since there are multiple transmitters, transmission time, frequency, sampling symbol clock, and power pre-correction (in case of HE TB PPDU) by the non-AP STAs is necessary to mitigate synchronization and interference issues at the AP.
 Frequency and sampling clock pre-corrections are needed to prevent inter-carrier interference.
 Power pre-correction is necessary to control interference between HE TB PPDU transmissions from the non-AP STAs.
 An AP may solicit simultaneous HE TB PPDU transmissions from both Class A and Class B devices.
 A non-AP STA that supports HE TB PPDU transmission shall support power pre-correction as described in 27.3.14.2 and shall meet the pre-correction accuracy requirements described in 27.3.14.3.

 TGax Editor: Update 27.3.14.3 at D4.1 P608L38 as shown below.